gistya/SwiftXState/README.md

 ## What libraries comes in the package?

-1. SwiftXState - all platforms - static library, core features
+1. SwiftXState - all platforms - static library, core features (state machines, actors, stores, and reactive **atoms**)
-2. SwiftXStateInspect - all platforms - localhost JSON streaming in [XState.js](https://stately.ai)-format
+2. SwiftXStateInspect - all platforms - localhost JSON streaming in [XState.js](https://stately.ai)-format (Foundation-free; pluggable `LogWriteable` / `InspectLoggable` sinks)
+3. SwiftXStateInspectLog - all platforms - opt-in Foundation-backed file logger for Inspect streams (`FileLogWriter`)
-3. SwiftXStateGraph - all Apple platforms - SwiftUI state graph renderer in 2D and 3D (note: does not render in 3D on visionOS yet)
+4. SwiftXStateGraph - all Apple platforms - SwiftUI state graph renderer in 2D and 3D (note: does not render in 3D on visionOS yet)
-4. SwiftXStateInspectorUI - all Apple platforms - SwiftUI info displays for displaying Inspect streams
+5. SwiftXStateInspectorUI - all Apple platforms - SwiftUI info displays for displaying Inspect streams
-5. SwiftXStateSwiftUI - all Apple platforms - wire your SwiftUI view states up to SwiftXState state stores
+6. SwiftXStateSwiftUI - all Apple platforms - wire your SwiftUI view states up to SwiftXState state stores
-6. SwiftXStateSwiftData - all Apple platforms - persistent data storage adapter
+7. SwiftXStateSwiftData - all Apple platforms - persistent data storage adapter
-7. ... plus some fun bonus items ;D
+8. ... plus some fun bonus items ;D

 ## How far along is this project?